![]() |

 [Mike's Reply]Thank you, Dane.
 As it happens, HD just had a rebate special, so this weekend I was able to buy a single-hung 30 x 48 bronze vinyl window by Crestline for under $200.
 Cheapest I could find.
 There’s definitely an upcharge for any color other than white.

-Crestline Wood Window QualityHi, I called Menard’s to see which companies they handle with regard to wood windows (wood interior/clad exterior).
+Overall Window QualityHi, I called Menard’s to see which companies they handle with regard to wood windows (wood interior/clad exterior).
 They said they handle Crestline windows.
 Can you give me your opinion of that brand?
+Much thanks.

 [Corrine's Reply]Thank you for your comments, Dane.
 Very much appreciated.
 You mention a vinyl window with interior laminate that mimics the look of wood.
 Which manufacturers should I consider?
 We have a higher end home and I fear the look of white vinyl in the room with 5 large windows and 6 upper smaller ones would not look good.

 [Site Editor's Answer]There are not many options in Arizona, I must admit.
-Normally, I would say Sunrise, Soft-Lite, Okna, and Zen.
+Normally, I would say Sunrise, Soft-Lite, Okna, and Zen Windows.
 I would be surprised if you could get any of these where you are though.

-Crestline Window ReviewsI bought a 4-year old house in 1997 that was loaded with Crestline Aluminum-Clad Casement Windows and two sets of sliding doors.
+Crestline Windows ReviewsI bought a 4-year old house in 1997 that was loaded with Crestline casement Windows and two sets of sliding doors.
 I have recently had to replace all the window cranks with new ones because they were all stripped out.
 As if that wasn't bad enough, the sashes started separating from the windows and I discovered that most of the sashes were completely rotten and needed replacing.
-A friend in the construction business checked them over carefully with me, and we spotted that the rotten windows had either failed caulking, or NO CAULKING in the bottom corners of the inside frame of the windows where water must have been seeping in for years!

 Installer's TakeI've seen a lot of trouble with Crestlines.
 Not too long ago I was called in to do some repairs and Crestline said they don't make replacement parts for this particular window anymore.
 It was only a 9 year old window, they should still have parts.
 I recommend a different brand, there are planty that are cheaper and better.

 Condensation ProblemsWe built a house last year and went with Crestlines.
 Just a few months and they were leaking and fogging up all the time.
+Thank you for your Crestline windows reviews, they are certainly helping.
 They wouldn't honor the warranty, and every time I called I talked to a different person and got a different excuse.
 I would never use them again.

 Read more on Champion windows reviews.
-Customer EndorsementOur old house had Crestline windows.
+Customer EndorsementOur old house had Crestlines.
 I was happy with them.
 The new house has Norandex vinyl windows and I've had nothing but trouble.
 When I try to get Norandex to fix one of the numerous problem, they give me the run around and I've never had any satisfaction with that company regarding the windows.
+I hope you will add this to your Crestline Windows Reviews webpage for others to see!

 |